lvieirajr/mongorest/docs/source/index.rst

 Welcome to MongoRest
 ====================

-MongoRest is a Python Web Framework written built on top of PyMongo and Werkzeug to ease the creation of REST APIs using MongoDB.
+MongoRest is a Python Web Framework built on top of PyMongo and Werkzeug to ease the creation of REST APIs using MongoDB.
-It currently works and is tested against Python versions 2.7+, PyPy, PyPy3, and against MongoDB versions 2.4+.
+It currently works and is fully tested against Python versions 2.7+, 3.3+, PyPy, PyPy3; and against MongoDB versions 2.4+.

 Table of Contents
 -----------------
 .. toctree::

-    license
+    Installation <install>
+    License <license>

 Copyright Notice
 ----------------